cohesity/SecureX/docs/workflows/CohesityRestoreAnomalousObject.md

 Once you have performed all the [pre-req](#pre-req) for this workflow, this workflow can be executed from Threat Response for the Incident there shown below.

-> NOTE: You will need to run the [Cohesity Helios Ransomware Alerts to Threat Response and ServiceNow](./HeliosRansomwareAlertsToThreatResponseAndServiceNow.md) workflow to see the SecureX incident for Cohesity Helios Anomalous object alert.
+> NOTE: You will need to run the [Cohesity Helios Ransomware Alerts to Threat Response](./HeliosRansomwareAlertsToThreatResponse.md) workflow to see the SecureX incident for Cohesity Helios Anomalous object alert.

 1. Login to SecureX and navigate to Threat Response